barryvdh/laravel-vendor-cleanup/readme.md

 ### Remove tests & documentation from the vendor dir

-#### Don't use this when you hava ssh access, just use composer and don't worry about size.
+#### Don't use this when you hava ssh access, just use composer and don't worry about size!
-#### If possible at all, just create a distribution script or use git to deploy.
+#### If possible at all, just create a distribution script or use git to deploy!
-#### Linux only and uses the exec() with 'rm -rf', so use at your own risk and be careful!

 Require this package in your composer.json: